What is Obtaining Services Dishonestly?

-There are some aspects in an obtaining services dishonestly case which are common and may be considered.
+However, there are some aspects in cases of this nature that are common and may be considered.

 The crucial evidential point in many of these cases is what the state of mind of the accused person was when a transaction was started.
 In the following situations, a defendant cannot be convicted of the offence:

 Where a defendant honestly believed at the time of asking for the services that he or she would pay for them

 Where the defendant forgot to pay after the fact

 Where a genuine dispute over payment arose after the provision for the service

 Where a company director thought that he would be able to pay later down the line, even if the company did not have the money at the time